 As regions of the United States were settled, coastal areas were often used as seaports and points of entry before they became residential towns.
-Some coastal towns, retain the flavor of their past function as ports for trade or commerce.
-Some historic towns like Salem, Massachusetts or St. Augustine, Florida, settled in the 17th century, integrate authentic garden designs into the grounds of historic destinations.
-Some coastal communities over time have become vacation destinations (like Cape Cod or the Florida Keys), while some have all kinds of summer attractions designed for locals (like the Jersey Shore or Delaware's Rehoboth Beach).
+Some coastal towns retain the flavor of their past function as ports for trade or commerce.
+Some towns like Salem, Massachusetts or St. Augustine, Florida, settled in the 17th century, integrate authentic garden designs into the grounds of historic destinations.
+Some coastal communities have become vacation destinations, while others like the Jersey Shore or Delaware's Rehoboth Beach are designed for locals.

-As ocean travel to the United States increased in the 18th century and beyond, lighthouses were built to guide boats at night or during foul weather.
+As ocean travel to the United States increased in the 18th century, lighthouses were built to guide boats at night or during foul weather.
 Some coastal towns still have these lighthouses and they're an iconic part of the landscape.
-The history of coastal settlements almost always includes a story of weather calamities and the destruction brought by coastal storms: Hurricanes Katrina, Bob, Sandy and others have wrought enormous damage in their respective areas but locals, with the help of federal disaster relief, have done their best to rebuild.
+The history of coastal settlements almost always includes a story of destruction brought by coastal storms.
 In the aftermath of major storms, resident gardeners learn valuable lessons about how to build and plant to lessen future damage.

-Having pavers in the garden is useful for soil erosion, which can be an issue with sandy coastal soils.
-Aesthetically, pavers can be chosen to reflect the local landscaping styles; for example, on Cape Cod, a rustic look is often preferred and salvaged stone or bricks are used for an old world feeling.
+Using pavers in the garden helps prevent soil erosion which can be an issue with sandy coastal soils.
+Aesthetically, pavers can be chosen to reflect the local landscaping styles; for example, on Cape Cod, a rustic look is often preferred and salvaged stone or bricks are used for an old-world feeling.
 In Florida, cedar mulch is sometimes used in and around pavers to keep insects at bay during the summer months.
-Gravel is sometimes used as an alternative to driveway paving in coastal areas, as stones are less vulnerable than asphalt to salt damage.
+Gravel is an alternative to driveway paving, as stones are less vulnerable than asphalt to salt damage.

-There are a number of functions plants can fulfill in a coastal landscape.
-They can prevent wind or water erosion, offer privacy, provide shade, attract wildlife, and provide beauty.
-Choose plants for their best functions but also consider the usual factors such as hardiness zone or watering needs, and design elements such as color, timing of blooms, and size/scale.
-Sandy soil conditions, salt air and wind present challenges and should also be considered.
+Plantings can prevent wind or water erosion, offer privacy, provide shade, attract wildlife, and provide beauty.
+Choose plants for their best functions but also consider the usual factors such as hardiness zone or watering needs, and design elements such as color, the timing of blooms, and size/scale.
+Sandy soil conditions, salt air,and wind present challenges and should also be considered.

-Many coastal locations provide abundant sunshine, so gardens full of sturdy sun-loving perennials, such as sedums, Shasta daisies, salvias, coreopsis and dianthus, can allow even Northern gardeners to indulge with plenty of flowers.
+Many coastal locations provide abundant sunshine, so gardens full of sturdy sun-loving perennials, such as sedums, Shasta daisies, salvias, coreopsis, and dianthus, can allow even Northern gardeners to indulge with plenty of flowers.
 Some of the hardiest coastal plants can be invasive (such as purple loosestrife, which spreads rapidly in coastal wetlands), and should not be encouraged to grow.
-Native plants are otherwise encouraged, such as the abundant fragrant rugosa roses seen growing in the Northeast, commonly called "beach roses."
+Native plants are always welcome such as the abundant fragrant rugosa roses seen growing in the Northeast, commonly called "beach roses."

-Some beaches have large rocky outcroppings as part of the landscape (like Maine and Oregon).
-Coastal landscaping often incorporate stone walls and structures that can hold their own against winds and sea water.
-Stone walls are a common site throughout New England, as they were moved from land to make it easier to grow crops, and the rocks were then stacked into low fences to show property boundaries.
-In addition to bring useful for structures, rocks are often seen as a desirable aesthetic on their own, also, keeping with the easygoing and natural landscaping elements that many beachfront property owners enjoy.
+Some beaches like those in Maine and Oregon have large rocky outcroppings as part of the landscape.
+Coastal landscaping often incorporates natural boulders, stone walls, and structures that can hold their own against winds and seawater.
+In addition to being useful for structures, rocks are often seen as a desirable aesthetic on their own, also, keeping with the easygoing and natural landscaping elements that many beachfront property owners enjoy.

-There's something endearing about the kinds of decor one finds in coastal gardens.
-Sometimes it's nautical (anchors, buoys), sometimes local (lobster traps, flamingoes), sometimes invoking wildlife (egrets or seagulls), sometimes just generally quirky.
-There may be collections on display: seashells, sea glass or other found beach objects, or sculptures along a theme.
+Something is endearing about the kinds of decor one finds in coastal gardens.
+Sometimes it's nautical anchors, lobster traps, and buoys, sometimes invoking wildlife like egrets, seagulls, or flamingoes, sometimes just generally quirky.
+Collections are displayed: seashells, sea glass, or other found beach objects.
 This kind of personalized decor goes hand in hand with the idea that coastal landscaping often defines a place where fond memories are made and savored.
-Many coastal villages are home to artists' communities (like Provincetown, with its Fine Arts Work Center), and all that creativity is often reflected in garden decorations.
+Many coastal villages are home to artists' communities and all that creativity is often reflected in garden decorations.